post2web/the_simpsons_script_generator/README.md

 # the_simpsons_script_generator
 ## An automatic TV-script generator for The Simpsons.

-In this project I am generating The Simpsons TV script using a recurent neural network.
+In this project I am generating The Simpsons TV script using a recurrent neural network.
 I train the network using an existing TV script and then use it to generate an original peace of writing.